beemdm/scoop-bucket/README.md

 - If written in Node.js or Python, it must not be available via [npm](https://www.npmjs.com/) or [pip](https://pip.pypa.io/).
 - It must not require administrative or elevated privileges for the installation.
 - It needs to provide a way to check for updates, so that it can be [auto-updated](https://github.com/marketplace/actions/shovel-bucket-minion).

-Currently, the only exceptions to these rules are my own applications.

 ## Contributing